BlockchainDlamini/Phishing-Mail-Classification-System/readme.md

 # AI Phishing Detection System

-An intelligent email security solution that leverages machine learning to identify and classify phishing emails with high accuracy and explainable AI features.
+An email security solution that leverages machine learning to identify and classify phishing emails with high accuracy and explainable AI features.

 ## Performance Metrics